 Large firms offer better compensation than smaller firms, but work/life balance

-is difficult in this environment, particularly for women who want/have children.
+is difficult in this environment.

 The work flow is more predictable, but large firms are not immune to economic fluctuations.

 Fall Recruiting Program, seeking 2Ls for summer associate positions, which